*This agenda is subject to change.

 8:45 - 10:00 AM

-In past years, Inside Higher Ed has commented on the challenges and opportunities that lie ahead for HED presidents and sometimes on higher education’s slowness to respond.
-In this response, the panel will focus on a key passage or idea from the previous presentation, explaining and/or exploring it further.
+In past years, Inside Higher Ed writers have noted that higher education needs to change.
+Innovations must align with institutions’ missions and, as noted by Doug Hall, bring divergent groups into alignment.
+In this response, the respondent and panel will focus on key passages or ideas from Doug Hall’s presentation, explaining and/or exploring it further.
 They may also reflect on their own experiences, attitudes, or observations in relation to the presentation.

 2:00 - 3:30 PM